Tyrric’s Madness

 “I should’ve never… treated… f-family… like that.”

-“We’ve all been pretty rough on one another,” said Mirium wirh a glance at Keelath.
+“We’ve all been pretty rough on one another,” said Mirium with a glance at Keelath.
 Tyrric’s brother just looked uncomfortable.

-“We’ll stay long enough to help get the manor back in order,” said Keelath.
+“We’ll stay long enough to help get the manor back in order,” interjected Keelath, before Tyrric could think too long on what she meant.

 “Eh?”